SmithWillSuffice/ohanga-pai/content/blog/23_toonastytwit.md

 A well-credentialed neoliberal is a dangerous beast to be confined to Zoom room cages.

-For this, it is worth recognizing most neoliberals do not want to be neoliberals They are neoliberals (austerity and privatization whores) because they are stupid and do not understand the monetary system is a simple public monopoly.
+For this, it is worth recognizing most neoliberals do not want to be neoliberals.
+They are neoliberals (austerity and privatization whores) because they are stupid and do not understand the monetary system is a simple public monopoly.

 ((At least that's my working thesis.
 Innocent until proven frauds.
 But like twitter buddy CarlitosMMT, I think there is a non-relativistic time clock running down on
-this: the longer MMT awareness invades public thought, the less tenable it is to maintain mere ignorance. ))
+this: the longer MMT awareness invades public thought, the less tenable it is to maintain mere ignorance.))

+(((Why are the neoliberals stupid?
+Probably because they were educated at the Harvard-Yale-Oxford-Cambridge circuit of jellyfish hive minds.
+This might apply only for economics courses, for other courses I can't say for sure.
+In other words, if their degree was related to economics, their parents paid for a certificate, rather than them earning one.
+And even if they earned one, it was by following a fraudulent textbook.)))